harryjackson/cool/README.md

 api's etc. I write basic tests for almost everying and use valgrind and Xcodes leak detector but that's it.
 This is not production quality C.

+I'll be using a lot of pseudo code for the Hypothetical Language frontend language.
+Nothing in the FE is in concrete until I know what I have in the VM.

+I use the terms Class/Object etc interchangeably.
+This does not mean the language is pure OO, I like OO but I also like first class functions and closures.
+When I load a class I mean the file that contains the code.

 ## Aims

 The aim of this is education at this point.
 In particular I want to learn more